Joey1998hub/V2V3D/README.md

 * If you want to leverage our pre-trained model for testing on the provided LF, kindly download the model via: https://drive.google.com/drive/folders/1UiFG8ChsjGmIZcVV4jzQd0aIcnIvvuEc?usp=sharing
 * Run `test_model.py` to perform inference on LFs selected in `dataset.py`.
 * The result files will be saved to `./Results`.

+#### Notes:
+* We are organizing the relevant dataset and will release it as soon as possible.
+Meanwhile, we will continue to update and improve this repository.